Have you ever said to yourself My kid(s) have too many toys?

 Going through toys every 6 months helps reduce the amount of toy clutter and time I spend cleaning the toy room.

-Kale over at Steakandkale.com experienced this as a mom herself.
-The constant reminder of telling her child to pick up her toys and the mess.
-She realized though that in reality, the toy clutter needed her attention as a parent.
+Kale at Steakandkale.com experienced this as a mom herself: the constant reminder to tell her child to pick up her toys and the mess.
+She realized, though, that the toy clutter needed her attention as a parent.

-Sometimes as parents we can forget that children are still developing and need our guidance.
-As a mom, she realized her daughter was needing her help to get rid of stuff.
-After declutter together they created a delightful play area.
+Sometimes, as parents, we can forget that children are still developing and need our guidance.
+As a mom, she realized her daughter needed her help to get rid of stuff.
+After decluttering together, they created a delightful play area.
 Lastly, her daughter learned the gift of giving and she embraced the minimalist approach to her toys.

 How I organize the cluttered toys

-With 3 kids toys can add up quickly.
-Each child has their own toys on top of the combine toys.
+With three kids, toys can add up quickly.
+Each child has their toys on top of the combined toys.

-The use of clear bins and plastic bags help me and the kiddos to visually see what toys we have.
-If you have just one large toy bin things get lost and who knows what the heck ends up in there.
+The use of clear bins and plastic bags helps me and the kids see what toys we have visually.
+If you have just one large toy bin, things get lost, and who knows what might end up in there.

-I also find it super easy to look at the Ziploc bags the kids have and can just quickly remove the bag when I know it’s an item the kids no longer play with.
-None of this empty the entire toy box and spend hours on the floor trying to figure what goes to what in order to donate and maybe try to sell at a resale.
+I also find it super easy to look at the Ziploc bags the kids have, and I can quickly remove the bag when I know it’s an item the kids no longer play with—none of this.
+Empty the entire toy box and spend hours on the floor trying to figure out what goes to what to donate and maybe try to sell at a resale.

-The trick is though to teach the kids where things go.
-They learn the practice of putting things away in their place.
-In this case the bag/bin it goes in.
-Think Marie Kondo style, everything must have a home.
+The trick is to teach the kids where things go.
+They learn the practice of putting things away in their place, in this case, the bag/bin they go in.
+Think Marie Kondo style: Everything must have a home.

 Why you should keep toys to a minimum.

 It’s important to remember that not all toys are created equal.
-The purpose of toys is not just pure entertainment.
-Children can get overwhelmed by too many toys.
-Especially toys that don’t foster creativity and force them to use their imagination.
+Toys are not just for entertainment.
+Children can get overwhelmed by too many toys, especially toys that don’t foster creativity and force them to use their imagination.

 Having TONS OF TOYS DOES NOT MAKE HAPPY HEALTHY KIDS